Kong/docs.konghq.com/app/_hub/kong-inc/key-auth/how-to/_index.md

 Starting in {{site.base_gateway}} 3.10.x, you can authenticate [consumers that are managed centrally](/konnect/centralized-consumer-management/) in {{site.konnect_short_name}} by configuring the `identity_realms` field in the Key Auth plugin.
 A data plane can only reach out to realms in the same region as they are deployed.

+## Prerequisites

+A realm configured with an associated control plane.
+You can do this with the [`/realms` endpoint](/konnect/api/consumers/latest/#/operations/create-realm).

+## Enable authentication

 Add the `identity_realms` field as shown below:

 ```bash